-Not much was expected of Norwich City upon their promotion to the top flight, but they’ve impressed in the opening month of the season and much of that is down to the goalscoring exploits of Teemu Pukki.
+Not much was expected of Norwich City upon their promotion to the top flight, but the Canaries impressed in the opening month of the season and much of that was down to the goalscoring exploits of Teemu Pukki.

-Pukki followed it up with a hat-trick against Newcastle United, before scoring against Chelsea and in the remarkable win over reigning champions Man City.
+Pukki followed that goal up with a hat-trick against Newcastle United, before scoring against Chelsea and in a remarkable win over reigning champions Man City.

 God only knows why Fabrizio Ravanelli chose to move to the north-east of England of all places, but we’re glad he did.